NamelessFaceless/.bashrc/README.md

-# .bashrc
-my private bashrc and bash_profile files. :blobmorning:
+my private config files for git bash and hyper terminal.